qxxxb/vim-searchhi/README.md

 ### Highlight style

-The current search result is highlighted with `CurrentSearch`, and the cursor when it's inside a search result is highlighted with `SeachCursor`.
+The current search result is highlighted with `CurrentSearch`, and the cursor when it's inside a search result is highlighted with `SearchCursor`.
 Example:
 ```vim
 highlight CurrentSearch
     \ cterm=reverse,bold ctermfg=108 ctermbg=235